-AUTHORIZATION TO RELEASE INFORM.
-I hereby authorize officials of High Plains Technolin the record and files of ology Center to release information (Student's name), upon AUTHORIZATION TO RELEASE PHOTO I grant High Plains Technology Center permission audio image of myself in efforts by the school dis of the students, to educate the public, to promote enecessary. trict to announce accomplishments Please sign below, (Students under the age of 18 verify that you have read and understand the state Signature of Student Date Signature of Student or Parent/Guardian Date
+AUTHORIZATION TO RELEASE INFORMATION

+I hereby authorize officials of High Plains Technology Center to release information in the record and files of \\\\\\ (Student's name), upon request by prospective employers and/or other educational institutions.

+AUTHORIZATION TO RELEASE PHOTO

+I grant High Plains Technology Center permission to use any photographic, video or audio image of myself in efforts by the school district to announce accomplishments of the students, to educate the public, to promote services, or in other ways deemed necessary.

+Please sign below, (Students under the age of 18 have parent/guardian sign), to verify that you have read and understand the statement above.

+Signature of Student

+Date

+Signature of Student or Parent/Guardian

+Date